 - 1. Turn the engine off. - 2.
-Carefully turn the filler cap counterclockwise 1/4 of a turn until it stops. - 3.
+Carefully turn the filler cap counterclockwise until it stops. - 3.
 Pull to remove the cap from the fuel filler pipe. - 4.
 To install the cap, align the tabs on the cap with the notches on the filler pipe. - 5.
-Turn the filler cap clockwise 1/4 of a turn until it stops.
+Turn the filler cap clockwise until it clicks.